tytydraco/yessleep/out/The_Crystal_Lake_Cabin_Part_1.md

 Digging the trenches for the sewage piping was taking much longer than I expected.
 The issue wasn’t how hard it was to dig, it was how much of a bore it was to dig for hours.
 As soon as I remembered Isla losing whatever “it” was in the garden, I was already digging.
 Before I realized how long I was at it, the sun was already setting.
 I could feel the pit in my stomach tighten as I became conscious of my hunger.

 As I sat down for dinner, I picked up Isla’s journal and began to read.

 &#x200B;

 \*\*\*

 &#x200B;

-August 23th, 1922
+**August 23th, 1922**

 Edgar has been worried about me lately.
 I stopped swimming in the lake recently and he won’t listen to me when I say I’m fine.
 I just don’t have the time to swim anymore.
 There’s so much to do around here.
 I have to tend to the garden.
 It’s not easy to grow your own food.
 I wish Edgar could understand.

 &#x200B;

-September 2nd, 1922
+**September 2nd, 1922**

 Edgar has been insistent on trying to stop my gardening.
 He says I spend too much time on it, that we don’t need the extra food.
 He says that the holes are too deep, that it’s not even a proper garden.
 He just doesn’t understand.
 He still doesn’t know about it.
 It’s still buried somewhere.
 I need to find it.

 &#x200B;

-September 13th, 1922
+**September 13th, 1922**

 Edgar had a doctor check me.
 He says that there is something wrong with me because I spend too much time doing what I love.
 I have expanded the garden now.
 It extends to the treeline.
 I am thinking about expanding it even more.
 I have always heard that the forest is a natural garden.
 It only makes sense.
 I could use the extra space too.
 There is not much room by the cabin now.

 &#x200B;

-September 30th, 1922
+**September 30th, 1922**

 Edgar is mad.
 He fell and hurt his leg.
 It is not my fault he was not paying attention.
 He knows I like to garden, *he* should be more careful.
 I told him I started a new garden there.

 &#x200B;

 \*\*\*

 &#x200B;